Rosetta@home: Robetta

 The Robetta (Rosetta Beta) server is an automated protein structure prediction service offered by the Baker laboratory for non-commercial ab initio and comparative modeling.
 It has participated as an automated prediction server in the biannual CASP experiments since CASP5 in 2002, performing among the best in the automated server prediction category.
 Robetta has since competed in CASP6 and 7, where it did better than average among both automated server and human predictor groups.
 It also participates in the CAMEO3D continuous evaluation.
+Robetta tasks run on Baker lab servers, Janelia Research Campus machines, and Rosetta@home participant computers.

 In modeling protein structure as of CASP6, Robetta first searches for structural homologs using BLAST, PSI-BLAST, and 3D-Jury, then parses the target sequence into its individual domains, or independently folding units of proteins, by matching the sequence to structural families in the Pfam database.
 Domains with structural homologs then follow a "template-based model" (i.e., homology modeling) protocol.
 Here, the Baker laboratory's in-house alignment program, K*sync, produces a group of sequence homologs, and each of these is modeled by the Rosetta de novo method to produce a decoy (possible structure).
 The final structure prediction is selected by taking the lowest energy model as determined by a low-resolution Rosetta energy function.
 For domains that have no detected structural homologs, a de novo protocol is followed in which the lowest energy model from a set of generated decoys is selected as the final prediction.
 These domain predictions are then connected together to investigate inter-domain, tertiary-level interactions within the protein.
 Finally, side-chain contributions are modeled using a protocol for Monte Carlo conformational search.

 In CASP8, Robetta was augmented to use Rosetta's high resolution all-atom refinement method, the absence of which was cited as the main cause for Robetta being less accurate than the Rosetta@home network in CASP7.
 In CASP11, a way to predict the protein contact map by co-evolution of residues in related proteins called GREMLIN was added, allowing for more de novo fold successes.

+Other Rosetta servers

+Rosetta is available as an online service from a number of other public servers.
+ROSIE offers a variety of functions from RNA structure prediction and design to ligand docking and antibody modeling.

 Foldit

 On May 9, 2008, after Rosetta@home users suggested an interactive version of the volunteer computing program, the Baker lab publicly released Foldit, an online protein structure prediction game based on the Rosetta platform.
 As of 25 September 2008, Foldit had over 59,000 registered users.
 The game gives users a set of controls (for example, shake, wiggle, rebuild) to manipulate the backbone and amino acid side chains of the target protein into more energetically favorable conformations.
 Users can work on solutions individually as soloists or collectively as evolvers, accruing points under either category as they improve their structure predictions.

+Foldit can work as a GUI frontend to Rosetta under a tailored "professional mode".